ACUMATICA SECURITY BEST PRACTICES

 Consultant and Partner Access

-Outside consultants and partners may need access to your Acumatica system for implementation, support, upgrades, or project work.
-That access should be reviewed and controlled.
+Outside consultants and implementation partners may require temporary access to Acumatica for support, upgrades, or project work.
+That access should be controlled carefully and reviewed on a regular basis.

 Integration and Service Accounts

-Security should not be reviewed only when there is a problem.
-A quarterly review can help keep access clean and current.
+Security should be reviewed regularly rather than only after a problem occurs.
+A recurring quarterly review can help organizations keep user access accurate, current, and aligned with operational needs.

 Use this as a starting point: